gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 In SDFormat 1.5, the `::` delimiter is used to indicate that the target link is within a nested model, but the scope is still limited to objects contained in the current model.
+The `::` syntax for referencing across model boundaries is not supported by SDFormat 1.7.
 With the addition of `//world/frame` and `//world/model/pose/@relative_to`, it is necessary to consider the world scope separately from each model's scope to avoid name conflicts and ensure encapsulation.